23 Ways to Drive Traffic to Your Blog

 14. Get the most out of Social Media

 Even though most of us use social media on a daily basis, it’s easy to forget how powerful it can be.
 Especially for people who mainly work with SEO.
-Although social media has no to little direct impact on your SEO, it does have an indirect impact.
+Although social media has too little no direct impact on your SEO, it does have an indirect impact.
 And it’s also a great way to drive traffic to your blog.

 Give it some time and you will soon find which social media channels work best for you and your blog.